Tragic-Cone/BoostBall/README.md

 # BoostBall

-Boost ball is a 2D infinitely scrolling platformer game where you play as a ball attempting to jump on an infinite number of generating platforms while avoiding hazards, collecting coins, and collecting shields.
+Boost Ball is a 2D infinitely scrolling platformer game where you play as a ball attempting to jump on an infinite number of generating platforms while avoiding hazards, collecting coins, and collecting shields.